kemallakkus/LibraryApp-MVVM-Retrofit-Room-Navigation/README.md

 # LibraryApp-MVVM-Retrofit-Room-Navigation

+Library App uses GutendexAPI to view books.
+You can view the books by category.
+You can also search by typing the author's name or the name of the book in the search section.
+You can save the books you like and want to read later in the library area.

 <img src = "https://user-images.githubusercontent.com/105845393/218324518-504532f4-8379-4f46-9cd0-9e64a53f80f0.png" width = "200" height = "400">
 <img src = "https://user-images.githubusercontent.com/105845393/218324569-448ca54a-27b8-4201-99a5-970e1e834f9d.png" width = "200" height = "400">
 <img src = "https://user-images.githubusercontent.com/105845393/218324581-b70f52cf-4c2c-4d8b-b574-03b51ab40251.png" width = "200" height = "400">